Frequently Asked Questions

 Wait List Questions:

 How long will I be on the wait list?
 Membership to Little Falls Swim and Tennis Club is capped at 377 total.
-In any given year, a limited number of Associate Memberships may come available; the number varies year to year.
+In any given year, a limited number of Equity Memberships may come available; the number varies year to year.
 To give you some idea of the range, historically, people living closest to the pool have about a 6 year wait; people living at the outer edge of the catchment area may have an 8 year wait.

 What are Senior Emeritus swim privileges and how can I apply for them?
-Any active or inactive current full Equity Member who is 55 years of age, or has a spouse who is 55 years of age, is eligible for Senior Emeritus swim privileges.
+Any active or inactive current Equity Member who is 55 years of age, or has a spouse who is 55 years of age, is eligible for Senior Emeritus swim privileges.
 Click here for details on Senior Emeritus swim privileges.